-- School Remodeling: In 2014 WHI helped with the renovation of two schools: Vocational High School and a village primary school.
+- School Remodeling: WHI helped with the renovation of two schools: Vocational High School and a village primary school.
 WHI raised money for the Vocational High School while the students and professors remodeled and re-purposed many classrooms to allow enough space to accommodate all of the students for a full school day.
 Previously, due to space constraints, the school was operating in two shifts each day.
 For the village primary school, WHI covered half the costs of new flooring.

 - Flood Relief: In May 2014, a major flood wreaked havoc on Bosnia leaving many houses ruined in Doboj- an already economically depressed area with high unemployment (about 40%).
 WHI provided food, clothes, hygiene and cleaning supplies to the city and helped families repair their homes and their lives through donations.
 A relationship was also established with the local Evangelical Church of Doboj to assist with ongoing needs.

 - English Classes: WHI provides free, top-quality English to the adult population in Livno.
 Participants gain practical proficiency that can open doors for employment and professional development.
 Over 80 students learned English in the Education Resource Center, City Hall, Islamic Center and the Evangelical Church of Bugojno.

 - Mountain Rescue Service: WHI provides basic first aid equipment and medical supplies to a local search and rescue team.
 This includes: CPR masks, stethoscope and blood pressure kits, neck braces, first aid kits, and backboards.
 In 2014, volunteers from WHI’s Bosnia and Herzegovina joined the local search and rescue team to assist at least five individuals in three different towns.